Trump returns to Michigan hoping to repeat battlefield success he found in 2016 - ExBulletin

 The plan gives Trump a significant head start over the rest of the field.
 He’s a grassroots favorite in the state and he’s made Michigan his political playground for the past seven years, said former Michigan GOP executive director Jason Cabel Roe.

 In an interview with The Associated Press, Karamo said she would remain impartial in the primary.
-She argues the party was forced to make the switch after Michigan Democrats voted to move the state primaries from the second week of March to February 27, a violation of Republican National Committee rules that could have resulted in a loss. of delegates.
+She argues the party was forced to make the switch after Michigan Democrats voted to move the state’s primary from the second week of March to February 27, a violation of Republican National Committee rules that could have resulted in loss of delegates.

 When asked if Trump or his team pushed for the change in the presidential primary, Karamo declined to answer.
 She said she does not discuss conversations with the various campaigns.